WitchCraftWorks/arduino-MCP2515-nb/API.md

 ## Loopback mode

 Put the CAN controller into loopback mode, any outgoing packets will also be received.
 No other packets can be received.
+No packets will be physically written to the CAN bus.

 ```arduino
 int setLoopbackMode();